In the world of chemistry, the driving force of most chemical reactions is Catalysis.

 Benefits of Catalysis

-The production of some materials and products are relatively slow due the slow reaction of the chemical processes that are needed to produce them.
-Producing such materials on a large scale is not only time consuming but much more expensive.
+The production of some materials and products is relatively slow due to the slow reaction of the chemical processes that are needed to produce them.
+Producing such materials on a large scale is not only time-consuming but much more expensive.

 Environmental Preservation

-Catalysis is not only applicable when there is a need to minimize cost of production and reduce production time, it has also been helpful in preserving our Environment and keeping the atmosphere less toxic an example is the Catalytic converters in the exhaust system of cars, machines and transport vehicles that detoxifies and reduces the amount of greenhouse gasses being released Into the atmosphere.
+Catalysis is not only applicable when there is a need to minimize the cost of production and reduce production time, it has also helped preserve our Environment and keep the atmosphere less toxic an example is the Catalytic converters in the exhaust system of cars, machines, and transport vehicles that detoxifies and reduces the amount of greenhouse gasses being released Into the atmosphere.

 Challenges and Innovations of Catalysis

-Despite the improvements and development that has happened in the study of Catalysis, there is still some persistence of bottlenecks in some catalyzation which includes deactivation of Catalyst, selection of suitable Catalyst and sustainable Catalysis.
-However, Scientists have embarked on research to develop more catalysts and catalytic procedures that are more efficient and less vulnerable to the bottlenecks which have been listed above.
+Despite the improvements and developments that have happened in the study of Catalysis, there is still some persistence of bottlenecks in some catalyzation which includes the deactivation of Catalysts, selection of suitable Catalysts, and sustainable Catalysis.
+However, Scientists have embarked on research to develop more catalysts and catalytic procedures that are more efficient and less vulnerable to the bottlenecks that have been listed above.

 Possible Future Developments

-One of the possible development of Catalysis in the Future is the integration of Catalysis into Green technologies owing to its ability to facilitate the detoxification and reduction of greenhouse gasses as researches have already been undergone to find ways of using Catalysis for the production of renewable energy and capturing of carbon in the atmosphere.
+One of the possible developments of Catalysis in the Future is the integration of Catalysis into Green technologies owing to its ability to facilitate the detoxification and reduction of greenhouse gasses as research has already been conducted to find ways of using Catalysis for the production of renewable energy and capturing of carbon in the atmosphere.

 Image by: Pixabay.com